 They are specially designed with a single focused objective – known as a Call to Action (CTA).
-A “Call to Action” like they can ask you to register your webinar, download an e-book or a tip sheet.
+A “Call to Action” like can ask you to register for your webinar, download an e-book, or a tip sheet.

 A good landing page is going to change the course of your business.
-So, creating a landing page which directly contacts with your customers is a tough challenge.
+So, creating a landing page that directly contacts your customers is a tough challenge.

 Heightened attention to conversion optimization is what makes landing pages one of the most important marketing tools your business can utilize.

 Your competitors are everywhere so; you need to bring something fresh and define yourself.
 What is about your product that is different from the next one?
 You need to deliver this to your prospect in a concise way through your landing page.

 A good example comes from KFC: “Finger-licking good.”

 The USP can be broken down into different parts and collectively tell them the story of your offering.

 Whatever you will put on your headline, it is going to be the determining factor for a prospect to stay or leave your page.
 Make sure that your headline delivers your message.

 For example, if you are giving discounts on using PayPal, your headline could be ” Higher discounts using PayPal.”
 Catchy titles are fun and click-enticing.
 If the message is off from the title, it can leave a sour taste with low conversion rates.

 The headline could go up to 70 characters.